mkrauskopf/foosball/README.md

 and more JDBC drivers on the classpath.
 * Security is JDBC-based using tables `player`(authentication), `role`(authorization) and the `player_role` join-table.
   * Passwords are hashed with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) function before stored in the database.
+* Spring Boot Actuator is available.
+Go to http://localhost:8080/actuator/.

 #### Test
 * Tests should use own data instead of the ones set up on the `ApplicationReadyEvent`.